fltk/fltk/README.CMake.txt

 ---------------

 The prerequisites for building FLTK with CMake are staightforward:
-CMake 2.6 or later and a recent FLTK 1.3 snapshot.
+CMake 2.6 or later and a recent FLTK 1.3 release, snapshot, or subversion download (working copy).
 Installation of CMake is covered on its web site.

 This howto will cover building FLTK with the default options using cmake under Linux with both the default Unix Makefiles and a MinGW cross compiling